How To Clean Foam Mattress Toppers The Right Way Comprehensive Guide

 Do Not Wash In A Washing Machine

 When it comes to cleaning your foam mattress topper, you will need to do it manually.
-Never submerse the foam into water, because this will damage the dense material.
+Never submerge the foam into the water, because this will damage the dense material.

 How To Avoid Musky Odors And Mold Growth

 When you clean the mattress topper, you should wait until it is completely dry, before covering it with the bed linen.

 Some experts suggest taking the topper outdoors and hanging it on a clothesline.
 This is a great idea because the sun will help to speed out the drying process.

 However, you should not place the foam topper on top of the grass, especially if there is dew on the ground.

 The foam will soak up the moisture from the grass, so your best bet will be to hang it on a clothesline or droop it over a fence.

 If you fail to heed to these instructions, you will risk mold growth, with a musky odor.

 Mold requires moist, dark places to grow and that is exactly what type of environment you would be cheating if you do not allow the mattress time to dry.